vzlatsin/Helper/docs/compiled_documentation.md

 - **create_connection(db_file)**: Establishes a database connection.
 - **insert_dividend(conn, symbol, amount, ex_date, pay_date)**: Inserts a new dividend record.
 - **insert_dividend_if_not_exists(conn, symbol, amount, ex_date, pay_date)**: Ensures no duplicate records are inserted.
+- **insert_trade_if_not_exists(conn, symbol, transaction_type, trade_id, order_time, trade_date, buy_sell, quantity, price, amount, commission, net_cash, tax)**: Inserts a new trade record into the database if an identical record does not already exist.
+This function is essential for maintaining the integrity of the trades data stored within the application.

 - **count_dividend_records(conn)**: Counts total dividend records.
 - **get_latest_dividend_date(conn)**: Retrieves the latest dividend date.
 - **fetch_dividends_from_db(conn)**: Fetches all dividend records.